vishusandy/blog/content/how-to-draw-a-circle.md

 There are a few things to note here:

-1. The actual values for `x` and `y` will be floating point numbers.
+1. The actual values for `x` and `y` will be floating-point numbers.
 Unfortunately it's difficult to represent a fraction of a pixel in a normal image, so we'll have to somehow choose which values to draw.

 2. The variables are squared, so negative values are lost.
 If you think of the circle as being divided into quadrants each quadrant will still use the same numbers `x` and `y` but with either a positive or negative value for each coordinate.